 3. If core competencies and capabilities are unlikely to be codified, then possibilities will exist to apply these skills to the new source of data collection and analysis in Industry 4.0.
 Selling services based on this could form the core of new business models.

 New Business Models/High Likelihood of Codification

 4. If core competencies can be codified and used in new business models, then new entrants into the market will be able to spring up unexpectedly and establish themselves at a surprising speed.

 Reducing it to practice – illustrative examples from an Industry 4.0 Scenario

 In testing this model, we looked for examples of companies analysing the impact of Industry 4.0 on their activities.
 To illustrate each generic scenario, below is a compilation of cases that we found.

 Low Risk of Codification / Existing Business Model

 This is probably the most commonly quoted scenario to the point where it can be regarded as Business As Usual.
-Several examples exist of companies trying to develop their Core Competences and Capabilities by applying advances in computing and networks (Cyber-Physical capabilities).
+Several examples exist of companies trying to develop their Core Competencies and Capabilities by applying advances in computing and networks (Cyber-Physical capabilities).
 Examples include adding sensors to their products to monitor their performance or provide better control, sometimes allowing the monitoring to be done remotely.
-Another example is the use of advanced software to model complex chemical processes which enhances the productivity of experienced professionals or software which helps optimise the design of mechanical equipment.
+Another example is the use of advanced software to model complex chemical processes which enhances the productivity of experienced professionals or software, which helps optimise the design of mechanical equipment.

 High Risk of Codification / Existing Business Model

-There are many examples of companies outsourcing capabilities as Industry 4.0 drives the codification of business processes.
+There are many examples of companies outsourcing capabilities, as Industry 4.0 drives the codification of business processes.